CMGsolutions/EndecTools/README.md

 # Delete a specific secret
 endec vault delete

-# List encrypted labels (only if label encryption disabled)
+# List number of stored secrets (does not decrypt)
 endec vault list

 # Destroy the entire vault (requires system password)